TrienVo397/BE--GenAI-Power-Software-Testing-Assist-Platform/docs/chat-api-documentation.md

 - All timestamps are in ISO 8601 format (UTC)
 - UUIDs are in standard UUID v4 format
 - Streaming responses use Server-Sent Events (SSE) protocol
-- Message sequence numbers are auto-incrementing integers within each session
+- Message sequence numbers are auto-incrementing integers within each session (not UUIDs)
 - Project association is required for all chat sessions (enforced at database level)
+- Messages are identified by their sequence number within a session, not by UUID
+- The `context_window` parameter controls how many previous messages are used for AI context (default: 10)
+- Chat sessions support various configuration options through `agent_state`, `meta_data`, and `memory_config` fields

 ---

 **API Version**: v1
-**Last Updated**: July 18, 2025
+**Last Updated**: July 23, 2025
 **Authentication**: JWT Bearer Token Required